-The Task Force created an online survey that reflected the same questions that were asked at the November 6, 2019 Community Open House (see Appendix G for a copy of the survey questionnaire).
+The Task Force created an online survey that reflected the same questions that were asked at the November 6, 2019 Community Open House (see Appendix D for a copy of the survey questionnaire and Appendix E for the results).
 City staff disseminated the survey through GovDelivery, a system used by the City, which sends survey invitations to over 6,000 subscribers.
 In addition, Task Force members sent invitations to their contacts and those that signed up through the project webpage.
 In total, the survey received 534 responses.